piktin/probstats/README.md

 # probstats

-Final assignment for the module Probability and Statistic from the University of Edinburgh.
+Final assignment for the module Probability and Statistics from the University of Edinburgh.

 This assignment is assessed on statistical testing and regression modelling using R. Dataset is from a research project from two Scandinavian university hospitals concerning with pain and biomarkers.
 It is unknown whether increases or decreases in these biomarker values cause more pain.
 I needed to manipulate the datasets in various ways using R and subsequently analyze the data using hypothesis testing and drawing conclusion using multiple hypothesis testing.